pramnora/Linode/README.md

 Today, 29 September 2021, I had a most truly remarkable experience; namely, I visited the 'cloud hosting' service...
 - https://www.linode.com
 ...and, after reading up about the charges for creating/building/running your own online server...;
-discovered the price is, in fact, fairly cheap; namely,...
+discovered the price is, in fact, fairly 'cheap'; namely,...
 - £0.04p per hour
 - £30.00 monthly

-(**NOTE:** Unless you take the server down, completely...; then, they will charge you whether the server is actually up and running/or, not...?!)
+-(**NOTE:** Unless you take the server down, completely...; then, they will charge you whether the server is actually up and running/or, not...?!)-

+**LATEST UPDATE Concerning price...**

+*30 September 2021 03:44 PM GMT*
+I had selected the wrong tab: Dedicated servers...which are more 'expensive';
+instead, I chose the 'Shared servers' tab...which is less expensive...£5.00 per month.

 ### Registering to use the Linode Service...